symfony/symfony-docs/book/doctrine.rst

 Entity Relationships/Associations
 ---------------------------------

-Suppose that the products in your application all belong to exactly on "category".
+Suppose that the products in your application all belong to exactly one "category".
 In this case, you'll need a ``Category`` object and a way to relate a ``Product`` object to a ``Category`` object.
 Start by creating the ``Category`` entity.
 Since you know that you'll eventually need to persist the class through Doctrine,